 Better member experiences.
 Online portals and forums allow members to engage with peers at any time of day.
 These expanded opportunities to make connections enrich their experience with your club, increasing their satisfaction and making them more likely to keep their membership year after year.

 What Type of Buyer Are You?

 This market offers solutions for niche business segments.
 Consider one of these products if your club or membership is among the following:

 Gyms and health clubs.
-A number of solutions cater specifically to the gym and health club segment.
+A number of solutions cater specifically to the gym and health club segment, from fitness clubs to martial arts studios.
 In addition to the capabilities listed above, these typically offer functionality for online training lessons, workout plan creation and managing health (e.g., body mass index and diet charts).